Wall Street drifts near its all-time high as most stocks rise

 NEW YORK (AP) — The U.S. stock market is drifting near its record levels on Wednesday following mixed reactions to profit reports from Macy's, Marvell Technologies and other companies.

-Outside of earnings reports, Capricor Therapeutics surged 307% after the biotech company reported encouraging study results for its potential therapy for people with Duchenne muscular dystrophy.
+Macy’s rose 2.3% after reporting a profit for the latest quarter that was much better than the loss that analysts were expecting.
+The stock came into the day with a rally of 34.1% for the year so far, more than double the S&P 500’s rise.

-On the losing end of Wall Street were relatively few companies, including only one out of every four stocks in the S&P 500 index.
-But among that handful were some of the market's most influential stocks, which kept indexes in check.
+Outside of earnings reports, Capricor Therapeutics surged 347% after the biotech company reported encouraging results for its potential therapy for people with Duchenne muscular dystrophy.

-Macy’s swung between losses and gains after reporting a profit for the latest quarter that was much better than the loss that analysts were expecting.
-Its stock may be feeling the pressure of high expectations after it came into the day with a rally of 34.1% for the year so far, more than double the S&P 500’s rise.
+On the losing end of Wall Street were relatively few companies, including one out of every three stocks in the S&P 500 index.
+But among them were some of the market's most influential stocks, which kept indexes in check.

-CrowdStrike fell 2.3% despite topping analysts’ expectations for profit.
+CrowdStrike slipped 0.3% despite topping analysts’ expectations for profit.
 It too came into the day with a big gain for the year so far, raising the stakes, at 51%.

 In the bond market, Treasury yields eased after a report suggested U.S. employers outside of the government may have cut more jobs in November than they added.